 Many popular image formats exist in the medical domain, and they are quite different with rich metadata information.
 To easily handle different medical image formats in the same pipeline, MONAI provides

-LoadImage transform, which can automatically choose image readers based on the supported suffixes and in below priority order:
+LoadImage transform, which can automatically choose image readers based on the supported suffixes and in the following priority order:

 User-specified reader at runtime when calling this loader.

 Registered readers from the latest to the first in the list.

 Default readers: (nii, nii.gz -> NibabelReader), (png, jpg, bmp -> PILReader), (npz, npy -> NumpyReader), (others -> ITKReader).

-ImageReader API is quite straightforward, users can easily extend it for their own customized image readers.
+ImageReader API is quite straightforward, users can easily extend it for their customized image readers.

 With these pre-defined image readers, MONAI can load images in formats: